ngneat/elf/docs/docs/store.md

 The store takes an object that contains three properties - a `state`, a `name`, and `config`.

+A state is a composition of properties.
 To create the initial state used by your store call the `createState()` method.
 This method returns a `state` object and a `config` object.
 They are then used in the creation of the store:

 ```ts
 import { Store, createState, withProps } from '@ngneat/elf';